Riau: Transportation

 The Trans-Sumatran Highway runs along the length of the province.
 Riau serves as a junction of the highway, with North Sumatra to the north, Jambi to the south and West Sumatra to the west.
 Most of the roads have been paved, but there are some sections that is in poor condition.
 Road damage was allegedly due to the large number of trucks carrying palm oil crops passing from Riau to North Sumatra or vice versa.
 As part of the Trans-Sumatra Toll Road program, the government is currently constructing the 131,48 km long Pekanbaru–Dumai Toll Road, which would connect Pekanbaru, the provincial capital and the port city of Dumai on the Strait of Malacca.
 The first section between Pekanbaru and Minas is expected to begin operation in December 2019 and the whole toll road is expected to begin operation in 2020.
 Another toll road connecting Pekanbaru and Padang in West Sumatra is also under the planning stage.
 Construction is expected to start on the Riau side due to land clearing issue on the West Sumatran side.
-The project would also include the construction of the construction of an 8.95 km tunnel in the Payakumbuh area that will penetrate the Bukit Barisan Mountains, which would be the longest tunnel in Indonesia.
+The project would also include the construction of an 8.95 km tunnel in the Payakumbuh area that will penetrate the Bukit Barisan Mountains, which would be the longest tunnel in Indonesia.

 The Port of Dumai is the largest port in the province.
 It serves both passengers and cargo.
 The port serves ferries to Batam and Tanjung Pinang in the Riau Islands, as well as international destinations such as Singapore, Johor and Malacca in Malaysia.
 River transportation is also important in Riau, as the province is crossed by many large rivers.

 After the Pekanbaru Railway was abandoned at the end of World War II, there is currently no active railway line in Riau.
 However, there has been a proposal of reactivating the Pekanbaru-West Sumatra railway to connect Pekanbaru and Padang on the western coast of Sumatra, as well as building the Pekanbaru-Duri-Rantau Prapat railway which would connect Riau and the existing railway line in North Sumatra, as well as building the Pekanbaru-Jambi-Betung-Palembang railway which would connect Riau with Jambi and th existing railway line in South Sumatra.
 Overall, this railway system would form the Trans-Sumatra Railway.